Skip to content

 Sentiment Analysis

-Sentiment Analysis, a natural language processing (NLP)-based feature, parses through content and identifies nuances in the tone and subjective meaning of text.
-It then uses color coding to help readers identify the document’s positive, negative, and neutral sentiments.
+Sentiment analysis, a natural language processing (NLP)-based feature, parses content and identifies nuances in language such as tone and subjective meaning.
+It then uses color coding to help users identify instances of positive, negative, and neutral sentiment throughout the document.

 Monitoring, Analysis, and Collaboration Tools

-- Image Search allows you to discover insights buried in charts to quickly capture data without reading through pages of documents.
+• Image Search allows you to discover insights buried in charts to quickly return data without reading through pages of documents.

-- Snippet Explorer allows you to effortlessly look at any topic or theme and all its historical mentions in a single view.
+• Snippet Explorer allows you to effortlessly assess any topic or theme and all its historical mentions in a single view.

 AlphaSense Pros:

-- Exclusive content universe that spans key market perspectives, including broker research, expert calls, company documents, news, and regulatory sites
+• Extensive content database that spans key market perspectives, including broker research, expert calls, company documents, news, and regulatory sites

-- AI and genAI tools can be applied to integrated internal content
+• AI and genAI tools that users can apply to integrated internal content alongside platform content

 AlphaSense Cons: